-Job scams are on the rise.
-So, be aware that fraudsters may use phony job offers to lure victims into sharing personally identifiable information (PII), which can be used to commit identity theft or fraud.
-Even if you’re not looking for work, a scammer posing as a recruiter could target you or a loved one — so read on to learn what to watch out for.
+Scammers are always looking for ways to take advantage.
+If you’re searching for a new job, you’re more likely to go after every available opportunity, even if it seems too good to be true.
+But be careful—bad actors sometimes use phony job offers to lure victims into sharing personal information, which can be used to commit identity theft or fraud.
+Even if you’re not looking for work, a scammer posing as a recruiter could target you or a loved one.

 To help combat this growing problem, we’re breaking down the most common employment scams, plus tips on how to spot the red flags.